 2 people favorited this theater

 Located on the corner of Murray Road and Upton Street in Workington.
 Probably Cumbria’s most luxurious cinema, the Ritz Cinema opened on 26th September 1938 with Deanna Durbin in “Mad About Music”, with seating for 1,400 in stalls and balcony.
 It was designed by local architect Tom Nicholson and had a foyer lined with Australian Walnut panelling and chrome fittings.
 The auditorium had troughs containing concealed lighting in the ceiling.
 It was equipped with a Wurlitzer 3Manual/5Rank organ which had an illuminated console on a lift.
 The organ was opened by Harry Croft.
-The instument was originally installed in the Niles Theatre, New Ulm, Minnesota, USA.
+The instrument was originally installed in the Niles Theatre, New Ulm, Minnesota, USA.

-Operated throughout its life by Graves Cinemas Ltd., the Ritz Cinema was tripled by them and reopened on 17 May 1982 with two mini-cinemas situated under the balcony.
-The circle continued as Screen 1 with no apparent alteration, using the original box and screen.
+Operated throughout its life by Graves Cinemas Ltd., the Ritz Cinema was tripled by them and reopened on 17th May 1982 with two mini-cinemas situated under the balcony.
+The circle continued as Screen 1 with no apparent alteration, using the original projection box and screen.

 Just login to your account and subscribe to this theater.